 Anthony Lakes Ski Area

 Mt.
 Bachelor offers free lift tickets to kids 12 and under for the same number of days as their parents with the advanced purchase of a three-or-more day adult lift ticket.
 This offer includes one free kids’ ticket per paid parent.
-There are no blackout dates, so this deal is even valid during holidays, but you must purchase the package tickets during the promotional period from Nov.
-25, 2019 through Dec.
-15, 2019.
-The resort also offers free lift tickets to children 5 and under.
+There are no blackout dates, so this deal is even valid during holidays, but you must purchase the package tickets a minimum of seven days in advance.
+The resort also always offers free lift tickets to children 5 and under.
 Visitors can pick up a free child ticket at any open ticket window.

 Mt.
 Hood Meadows

-Meadows offers daily Kid Ski and Kids Ride lessons for ages 3 to 6 and more advanced options for ages 7 to 12.
-With Meadows’ new dynamic ticketing and lessons, a kids’ 2-hour lesson can be purchased for as little as $59 with a lift ticket added on for $12 and equipment rentals for $20.
-These packages must be purchased in advance online.
+Meadows offers daily Kid Ski and Kids Ride lessons for ages 4 to 14.
+Beginner Progression lessons for ages 4-and-up can be purchased for as little as $59 in advance online (lift ticket and equipment rentals are an additional charge).
 As always, children ages 6 and under can ski for $12.
 Little ones are also welcome at Mt.
-Hood Meadows state-certified daycare for infants to age 6 with special midweek packages.
-All day daycare, plus a 7-hour ticket for an adult is just $129; you can add a spouse ticket for $50.
+Hood Meadows state-certified daycare for infants 6-weeks-old to age 6 with special Preschool Camps also offered.
+All day daycare ranges from $89 to $129.

 Timberline and Summit Pass